CumulusNetworks/docs/content/cumulus-linux-55/_index.md

 ## Download the User Guide

-Use one of the following methods to download the Cumulus Linux user guide for offline use:
+Use one of the following methods to download the Cumulus Linux user guide and view it offline:

 - Host the documentation on a local host {{<exlink url="https://github.com/CumulusNetworks/docs" text="using hugo.">}}
 - Download a zip file of an {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-55/CL55-html.zip" text="HTML documentation build">}} for offline use.
 Download the desired version, extract it locally, then open `cumulus-linux-55.html` in your web browser.